Colorado squatters leave behind underwear, a snake and sex toys

 “There were guys' underwear all over.
 It was just really disgusting,” Feldman told FOX 31.
 “There were sex toys found in the condo as well that I did not want to touch.”

-The squatters also left behind stained carpets and even left a snake in a cage with no lid.
+The squatters also left behind stained carpets and even a snake in a cage with no lid.

 Aside from the rent loss, Feldman had to pay her legal fees, $150 for the writ, and the costs of fixing the damage left by the squatters.